Business rate payments should be paid promptly on the dates specified in the notices issued to you.

 A maximum of two reminders will be issued in any one financial year.
 A second reminder will only be issued if you comply with the terms of payment contained in the first reminder and then fail to pay a further instalment by the due date.

 If payment is still not received, a final notice will be issued confirming that you have lost the right to pay by instalments, and informing you of the balance due up to the end of the financial year.

-In some cases, although an arrangement will be agreed, MVDC will still obtain a Liability Order which will result in you incurring additional costs.
+In some cases, although an arrangement will be agreed, we will still obtain a liability order which will result in you incurring additional costs.

-A summons will be issued if you have not made the instalment payments shown on your business rate account and you have not complied with the reminders which have been issued.
+A summons will be issued if you have not made the instalment payments shown on your account and you have not complied with the reminders that have been issued.

 - bankruptcy proceedings have been commenced